liferay/liferay-frontend-projects/general/react_dnd.md

 ### Connect drop with DOM element

-You can connect drop with an element in two differente ways:
+You can connect drop with an element in two different ways:

 - Setting `drop` returned parameter as your element's `ref`.